Papilio rutulus: Biology

-Butterflies emerge from winter chrysalids between February and May, the date depending on the temperature, so they are seen earlier in the more southerly and more coastal parts of their range.
+Butterflies emerge from winter chrysalids between the spring months of February and May, the date depending on the temperature, so they are seen earlier in the more southerly and more coastal parts of their range.
 They are very active butterflies, rarely seen at rest.
 The adult females lay up to a hundred eggs in total.
 The eggs are deep green, shiny, and spherical.
 They are laid singly, on the undersides of leaves.

 The caterpillars emerge about four days later.
 They can feed on the leaves of a variety of trees, and the predominant food plant varies across their range; trees commonly used include cottonwood, willow, quaking aspen, and many others.

-The caterpillars molt five times, eventually reaching a length up to 5 cm before pupating.
-In summer, the butterfly can emerge as quickly as 15 days after the caterpillar pupated, but when the caterpillar pupates in the fall, the butterfly does not emerge until the spring.
+The caterpillars molt four times, eventually reaching a length up to 5 cm before pupating.
+In summer, the butterfly can emerge as quickly as 15 days after the caterpillar pupates, but when the caterpillar pupates in the fall, the butterfly does not emerge until the spring.

 The males often congregate, along with other species of swallowtail, at pools and along streams and rivers; they drink from the water and mud, extracting minerals, as well as moisture.
+Females lay eggs singly on the surface of host plant leaves.
+Caterpillars feed on leaves and rest on silken mats in shelters of curled leaves.
+Chrysalids hibernate.

+Life cycle

+The life cycle of tiger swallowtail butterflies begins when a female carefully lays individual eggs on different host plants, ensuring that the larvae have enough space and resources to thrive without overcrowding.
+After hatching, the caterpillar goes through multiple developmental stages.
+In its early stages, the caterpillar resembles bird droppings for camouflage and has eye spots to defend against predators.

+Once the larval stage is complete, the caterpillar enters the pupal stage, forming a chrysalis–a hard shell used for protection while it develops into a butterfly.
+The pupal stage can last from a couple of weeks to several months, depending on environmental conditions.

+The caterpillar undergoes metamorphosis and emerges a butterfly.
+In the adult stage, within a few hours of emerging, the butterfly's wings dry and expand, allowing it to fly.
+During this stage, the butterfly focuses on reproduction and finding a mate.
+Once the female is fertilized, the cycle begins again.